Emarioo/BetterThanBatch/README.md

 # BetterThanBatch
-A compiler for a programming language.
+A neat compiler.

 - Good for your every day scripting needs.
 - Useful for visualizing data structures, programs...?
 - Standard library with essentials for platform independent programs (graphics, audio, file formats, networking)
 - Fast compiler, good error messages, no external build system.

 # Features
-See the [Guide](/docs/guide/00-Introduction.md) for details.
+See the [Guide](/docs/guide/README.md) for details.

 - **Statically typed** - All data types in the program language are statically typed.
 No dynamic objects.
 - **Imports** - No headers, no forward declarations.
 Circular dependencies between imports are allowed.